nouketudiant228-beep/Mini-Web-Site/README.md

 Personnally, I wass in charge of the competences pages.
 Competences such as responsive design, nav-bar managing or group working were those which I got after this project.

+###
+The main page is uploaded in this folder through the file PageD'accueil.html.

+###
+Any IDE can be used to execute the code.